kimzhong/ansible_aap/README.md

 ## Usage

+1.  **Register a new user:** Before you can run playbooks, you need to register a new user.
+You can do this by sending a POST request to the `/api/v1/register` endpoint with a JSON payload containing `email` and `password`.

+    **Example using curl:**

+    ```bash
+    curl -X POST "http://localhost:8000/api/v1/register" -H "Content-Type: application/json" -d '{"email": "testuser@example.com", "password": "password"}'
+    ```

-1. Open your browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
+2. Open your browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
-2. The application will display a list of available Ansible playbooks.
+3. The application will display a list of available Ansible playbooks.
-3. Click the "Run" button next to a playbook to execute it.
+4. Click the "Run" button next to a playbook to execute it.
-4. The application will poll the backend for the task status and display the results once the playbook execution is complete.
+5. The application will poll the backend for the task status and display the results once the playbook execution is complete.

 ## API Endpoints